davidwrede/chef-web-docs-1/includes_install/includes_install_server_ha_drbd_gre_tunnels.rst

      :ipaddress => "192.168.141.108",
      :device => "eth0"

-And set the |keepalived| unicast addresses to the GRE tunnel addresses.
+And set the Keepalived unicast addresses to the GRE tunnel addresses.

+.. end_tag